CannerCMS/docs.canner.io/docs/guides-canner.md

 > While we recommend Node 8.x or greater, your Node version must at least >= 6.10.

-Then, you have to install required packages of canner to have a CMS.
+Then, you have to install packages which Canner requires to have a CMS.

 ### npm